Nov 22, 2024

 2. Driving up AWS cloud consumption

-As a result, AWS field sellers are incentivized to partner with high-performing ISVs on the marketplace.
-However, to achieve a preferred partner status with the field sellers, an ISV has to qualify the following criteria:
+AWS field sellers are incentivized to partner with high-performing ISVs on the marketplace.
+However, to achieve a preferred partner status with the field sellers, an ISV has to meet the following criteria:

 1. Prove their marketplace motion by closing a few early deals independently